Museum railway station: Interior of Museum station

 The interiors of Museum and especially St James station were well detailed, with extensive use of wall tiling and metal stair railings in the style of the period.
 The main entrances to both stations were each marked by two sandstone and brick entrance buildings designed in the "stripped-classical" style.
 Entry points led passengers through tiled subway passages to concourse areas.

-After several years of construction, newspapers finally heralded the opening of Australia's first underground electric railway on 20 December 1926 when the new line section of Central station, and Museum and St James stations were connected by trains.
+After several years of construction, newspapers finally heralded the 20 December 1926 opening of Australia's first underground electric railway, when the new line section of Central station, and Museum and St James stations were connected by trains.
 The railway attracted tens of thousands of people during the first few weeks of its operations, "swarms of interested mothers and fathers, together with their children, thronged the platforms and stairways examining Dr Bradfield's super Christmas box to the public".
 Media praise for the opening of the two city stations was offset by reporting which focused on the fact that only a small portion of Bradfield's plan was in place.
 The Evening News of 18 December 1926 stated "the traffic problem, before it becomes far worse, can only be met by the construction of the inner loop of the City railway".

 1934 entry and exits to St. James and Museum Stations in Hyde Park South and North built, as the southern portion of Hyde Park was only handed back to Sydney City Council in 1932.
 St James and Museum were busy stations until 1956 when they were connected by the line through Circular Quay allowing trains to run into the city and back out again without needing to stop and reverse at St James as was previously done.
 The central two tunnels at St James, built to link with the proposed Eastern Suburbs railway have never been used for train movement although they were, along with the section of tunnel built to connect with Circular Quay, used as air raid shelters during World War II.
 After 1956 and the opening of Circular Quay station, St James and Museum suffered from reduced passenger usage and peak hours are now only a shadow of those in earlier years.

 In the 1960s an outdoor café was constructed behind (north-east) of Museum Station entry building, by Sydney City Council.
 Design of the café and landscaping were the work of Ilmars Berzins, SCC landscape architect.
 Although affected by reduced maintenance spending and unsympathetic additions, both stations have retained much of their original detailing and character.